albertcalv/bpa/README.md

 # BPA Algorithms

-Implementation of Best Position Algorithms in python 3.5
+Implementation of Best Position Algorithms in Python 3.5

 ## Fagin's Algorithm
-Compute the aggregated rank of k items
+Compute the aggregated rank of k items.

 PRE:
 + List of list of tuples <tag, value>.
-+ Lists of same lenght
++ Lists of same length.
 + k num of items in the solution, if k is not specified it's done by Naïve Algorithm (All tuples are ranked).

 ```
 List = List 1 + List 2 + ... + List M
-      Every list consist on <tag, value>
+      Every list consists on <tag, value>
 ```

 POST: